Hong Kong is unlike any other city in the world.

 Chinese-style foot massages (‘footies’) are popular with Hong Kong residents and visitors alike.
 Opt for a late night footie if your feet need a little pampering after a long day of trudging the Hong Kong pavement.
 The strong hands of your masseuse will melt away the tension — and not always tenderly!
 Try Happy Foot in Central and Wan Chai.

 Shop ’til you drop at the markets

-Markets are always popular with visitors, but remember, the quality is probably questionable.
+Hong Kong’s many markets are popular with visitors, but the quality of the merchandise is often questionable.
 Use your bargaining skills!
 In Central, try the lanes that run off Queen’s Road.
-The best is Li Yuen St East, which offers handbags, kids’ clothing, shoes, and pashminas.
+The best is Li Yuen St East, which offers handbags, kids’ clothing, shoes and pashminas.